ariga/atlas/doc/md/guides/mysql/descending-indexes.md

 #### Managing Descending Indexes with Atlas

-We will first use the `atlas schema inspect` command to get an HCL representation of the table which we created earlier (without any indexes) by using the Atlas CLI:
+We will first use the `atlas schema inspect` command to get an HCL representation of the table we created earlier (without any indexes) by using the Atlas CLI:

 ```console
 atlas schema inspect -u "mysql://root:@localhost:3306/telecom_data" > schema.hcl